zephyrproject-rtos/zephyr/doc/guides/west/index.rst

   west [common-opts] <command> [opts] <args>

 West's built-in commands provide a multiple repository management system with features inspired by Google's Repo tool and Git submodules.
-West is also
+West simplifies configuration and is also pluggable: you can write your own west "extension commands" which add additional features to west.
+Zephyr uses this feature to provide conveniences for building applications, flashing and debugging them, and more.

-pluggable: you can write your own west "extension commands" which add additional features to west.
-Zephyr provides extension commands for building applications, debugging them, and more.
+It is possible not to use west for Zephyr development if you do not require these features, prefer to use your own tools, or want to eliminate the extra layer of indirection.
+However, this implies extra effort and expert knowledge.

 You can run ``west --help`` (or ``west -h`` for short) to get top-level help for available west commands, and ``west <command> -h`` for detailed help on